Gambler’s Fallacy – Definition, Meaning And Examples

 Example

-If you are gambling in a roulette game and the result is black three times in a row and your mind tells you that it’s more likely to be red next time, be aware of the Gambler’s fallacy.
+If you are gambling in a roulette match and the result is black three times in a row and your mind tells you that it’s more likely to be red next time, be aware of the Gambler’s fallacy.

-The key is to analyze every situation on its own to avoid the Gambler’s fallacy.
+The key is to analyse every situation on its own to avoid the Gambler’s fallacy.
 However, overcoming the psychological aspect behind this fallacy can be a difficult task, as you have to actively manipulate and train your instincts and mind.

 FAQs